DataDog/hiring-engineers/answers.md

 ![alt text](screenshots/3_Visualize_4.png)

-Once the script runs you should now see the timeboard in datadog:
+Once you run the script, you will see a newly-created timeboard in datadog:

 ![alt text](screenshots/3_Visualize_5.PNG)